miiciiii/thesis/README.md

 ```

 ## Run the evaluation
-To run the server, run the following command (go to the directory first):
+To run the evaluation, run the following command (go to the directory first):
 ```bash
 jupyter notebook model_evaluation.ipynb
 ```